Events in JDK 1.1 : Java Glossary

 When the user hits Shift, Alt or Ctrl (or a combination) in conjunction with some ordinary key, you can determine that by looking at the KeyEvent.getModifiers, masking with ORed combinations of inputEvent.SHIFT_MASK, ALT_MASK, CTRL_MASK and META_MASK, in your keyTyped listener.

-You can detect the separate pressing of Shift, Alt or Ctrl at the keyPressed() listener, and the releasing at the keyReleased listener, by testing KeyEvent.getKeyCode() for a match with KeyEvent.VK_SHIFT, VK_CONTROL, VK_ALT and KeyEvent.VK_META.
+You can detect the separate pressing of Shift, Alt or Ctrl at the keyPressed() listener and the releasing at the keyReleased listener, by testing KeyEvent.getKeyCode() for a match with KeyEvent.VK_SHIFT, VK_CONTROL, VK_ALT and KeyEvent.VK_META.

 Dealing with mouse clicks is similar.
 In your mouseClicked listener, MouseEvent.getModifiers() returns the state of all the modifier keys and mouse buttons when the event was fired.
 You can use this method to determine which mouse button was pressed (or newly released) when a mouse Event was fired.
-You mask the result with an ORed combination of InputEvent.ALT_MASK, BUTTON1_MASK, BUTTON2__MASK, BUTTON3_MASK, CTRL_MASK, META_MASK, and SHIFT_MASK.
+You mask the result with an ORed combination of InputEvent.ALT_MASK, BUTTON1_MASK, BUTTON2__MASK, BUTTON3_MASK, CTRL_MASK, META_MASK and SHIFT_MASK.
 For example, the following expression is true if the right button was pressed:

 The various combinations of ID, keyCode() and keyChar() in the KeyEvent are quite complicated.

 getID() tells you the type of event, basically which listener was used.
-KeyCode() gets you a raw Keyboard code e.g. "A". keyChar() gets you the cooked character e.g. "a".
+KeyCode() gets you a raw Keyboard code e.g. A. keyChar() gets you the cooked character e.g. a.
 See KeyListener in the Java glossary for more discussion.

 I suggest downloading my little KeyPlay application.
 You can play with it, clicking the mouse and hitting keystrokes.
 A description of the Events generated is dumped to the console.
-With it, you can quickly learn about the ordering of Events, and the use of the fields.
+With it, you can quickly learn about the ordering of Events and the use of the fields.
 You will discover most JVMs work the same way, with the exception of Microsoft’s which is out in left field.
-Check out Sun’s java.awt.
+Check out Oracle’s java.awt.
 Robot class for generating simulated keystrokes and mouse moves.

 Keystroke Events

 Whenever you hit a key on the keyboard, three events will show up at your KeyListener, first an event at keyPressed, then at keyTyped, then at keyReleased.
 If you hold a key down and it repeats, you will see that triple repeated over and over.
 If you hit the ctrl key and hold it down you will see repeated events at keyPressed and finally one at keyReleased when you let go.
 There is no event at keyTyped.
-When you hit Ctrl+C you see keyCode 03, ^C, ETX not the letter C. Java combines the keys for you.
+When you hit Ctrl+C you see keyCode 03, ^C, ETX (End of Text) not the letter C. Java combines the keys for you.
 It is not your problem to track the ctrl or shift state and modify the meanings of other keystrokes.

 Keystroke Names